stephen-swensen/fsharp-tutorials/001-development-environment/README.md

 This starts the container in interactive terminal mode with _the current host directory mounted inside the container_.
 That is, the files you edit inside the container are actually the files in the host directory from which you started the container.

-Since we will use this container frequently, we can define a alias function in our `.bashrc` or `.bash_profile` like
+Since we will use this container frequently, we can define an alias function in our `.bashrc` or `.bash_profile` like

 ```
 dfvim () { docker run -it -v $(pwd):/src swensen/dfvim:4.1.25; }